leavesofgrass/elisp/README.md

 * [Hooks](https://www.gnu.org/software/emacs/manual/html_node/elisp/Hooks.html)

 	*Examples:*
-  - use line numbers in some modes and not others
+  - use line numbers in some modes and not others `display-line-numbers-mode`
   - load [yasnippet](https://github.com/joaotavora/yasnippet) selectively in some modes
   - use `visual-line-mode` to visually wrap lines in text modes